M64GitHub/libtsprites/README.md

 You then need not set LD_RELOAD and such for running your program.

 ## EXAMPLE CODE
+For getting started quickly, example code is provided in the subfolder `examples/`.
+They all have their own Makefile and include the library code directly, without the need of compiling the library as a shared object.
+You can use them as a starter for your own ideas, and copy/extend them without ever compiling the library, or have the need to link against it, if you prefer.

+### Basic Usage
 How to use the the `TSprite` object.

-### Basic Usage

 Getting started is simple.
 The two most basic methods of `Tsprite` are used in this little "hello world" example: `ImportFromFile()`, and `Print()`.